ramulingum/stats/README.md

 * [node.js] - evented I/O for the backend
 * [Express] - fast node.js network app framework
 * [redis] - Redis is an open source (BSD licensed), in-memory data structure store, used as a database
+* [scoreboard] - scoreboard is a light weight leaderboard for node.js.
+Thanks edward@knowsee.com for your awesome work.

 ### Installation